shivanix34/Gloved-Hand-Detection/README.md

-# Part 1: Gloved vs. Ungloved Hand Detection
+# Gloved vs. Ungloved Hand Detection

 This project involves fine-tuning a YOLOv8 model to detect `gloved_hand` and `bare_hand` for a safety compliance system.